Quick start#

 resource contains a singleForecast

-singleton resource. - This service closure contains the following operations:
+resource. - This service and its resources contain the following operations:

 ListCities